Abdullahmmr/pdsnd_github/README.md

 * Birth Year

 ## Files
 I used data provided by Motivate, a national bike share system provider.
 In order to run the program, the following files are needed.
+The average size of each file is approx 30MB.
 * chicago.csv
 * new_york_city.csv
 * washington.csv